Project Schedule and Baseline Schedule

 • The Schedule Baseline is a “Target”, whereas the Project Schedule is updated and reported in order to analyze the project’s current status.

 • The Project Schedule is a Project Document.
-On the other hand, the Schedule Baseline is a part of the Project Management Plan.
+On the other hand, the Schedule Baseline (project schedule vs baseline schedule) is a part of the Project Management Plan.

 What are Project Scheduling Software Tools?